remake/remake-cli/site-src/data-attributes-api.md

 <div data-o-type="object" data-l-key-text>Hello, world!</div>
 ```

-Will be automatically converted into: `{text: "Hello, world!"}`.
+Is converted into: `{text: "Hello, world!"}`.

+**Good to know:**

+* This attribute is useful for using data from an element's properties (e.g. `innerText`, `src`, `innerHTML`, `style`).

-# Reacting To Changes in the Data
+<h2 class="api">Reacting To Data Changes</h2>

-The following attributes let you watch for changes to the data and update HTML elements based on the new data.

 ### `data-w-key-[some-key-name]`

-This attribute is used for watching other values for changes and responding to those changes.
+Use this attribute to react to changes in another key's value.

-If you create a `data-w-key-*` whose key name matches either a `data-o-key-*` or `data-l-key-*` attribute, the function that you define inside of the `data-w-key-*` attribute will be called whenever the other attributes change their values.
+If the key name you use to define this attribute matches the key name of either a `data-o-key-*` or `data-l-key-*` attribute, then this attribute will be triggered when their data changes.

-This is very useful for displaying the same values in multiple places across a page while using the same data source.

-The syntax for this attribute's value is:
+The value for this attribute uses the following syntax:

 ```javascript
 customFunction1(arg1, arg2, ...) customFunction2(arg1, arg2, ...)
 ```

-You can define these custom functions when you initialize Remake.
+In this example, `customFunction1` and `customFunction2` would be defined when you first initialize Remake.

-However, most of the time, you won't need a custom function — you'll be just fine using Remake's defaults.

-By default, if you provide a valid element property (e.g. `src`, `innerHTML`, or `style`) as the value for a `data-w-key-*` attribute, Remake will set the key's new value on that property.
+**Defaults:**

-Also, by default, if no value is provided, Remake will default to setting the `innerText` of this element. *So, you don't even need a value for this attribute most of the time!*
+* If no value is provided, Remake will default to setting the `innerText` of the current element to the new value.
+* If a value matching a valid HTML element property is provided (e.g. `innerText`, `src`, `innerHTML`, `style`), Remake will default to setting that attribute's value on the current element to the new value.

+**Good to know:**

+* In order for a watch function to be called, this attribute needs to be on or inside the data source element.
+* If you have two `data-o-key-*` attributes with the same name on your page and they are nested inside of each other (**tip:** try not to do this), the watch attribute will only watch its `closest` ancestor.
+This makes it possible to have different levels of data on the same page.
+* By convention, a this attribute should be attached to the element it's modifying.
+* This attribute is very useful for displaying the same values in multiple places across a page while using the same data source.

 For example, let's say you wanted to have a button on a landing page that had the same text no matter where it was displayed, you could do this: